Aslam97/shadcn-minimal-tiptap/README.md

 Customize the Image extension by passing options:

 > Note: The `uploadFn` must return the URL of the uploaded image.
-> Note: If you dont specify `uploadFn`, please enable the `allowBase64` option, because all the images converted to blob url.
+If you dont specify `uploadFn`, please enable the `allowBase64` option.

 ```typescript
 Image.configure({